AlekseyCherepanov/john-devkit/README.md

 Billy Bob Brumley demonstrated application of simulated annealing algorithm to scheduling of des s-box instructions.
 It was considered possible to achieve 10% speed up over gcc modifying scheduling for specific cpu (though gcc is improved fast so the gap should be smaller).

+Roman Rusakov (researched and developed)[http://www.openwall.info/wiki/sbox-opt/des] the way to generate current formulas for des s-boxes used in John the Ripper (and some others hash crackers).
+Formulas were sorted by length and then by latency on different processors (so different formulas are used depending on platform).
+The problem of getting formulas is like in VLSI but optimization criteria is a bit different because levels of circuit does directly affect performance as of we are limited by number of registers while use of memory is slow.

-NetBSD uses X-Macro technique: for example to make sha512-crypt and sha256-crypt from sha-512, sha-256 and crypt definitions.
+NetBSD uses X-Macro technique: for example to make sha512crypt and sha256crypt from sha-512, sha-256 and crypt definitions.

 [liborc](http://code.entropywave.com/orc/):
 "Orc is a just-in-time compiler implemented as a library and set of associated tools for compiling and executing simple programs that operate on arrays of data.
 Orc is unlike other general-purpose JIT engines: the Orc bytecode and language is designed so that it can be readily converted into SIMD instructions.
 This translates to interesting language features and limitations: Orc has built-in capability for SIMD-friendly operations such as shuffling, saturated addition and subtraction, but only works on arrays of data."